20160718_lola_urbansitter14224

 • Paid, working interview – Hiring a sitter to watch your kids while you’re home can be a great way to get to know a sitter.
 You set the desired pay rate.

-Join UrbanSitter today and get to interviewing your next potential sitter.
+Join UrbanSitter today and get to interviewing your next potential caregiver.

 Recommended Posts